 Peach leaf tea is a simple and healthful herbal brew that goes best with a little bit of honey and a squeeze of lemon.
 Other types of infused peach tea, like peach oolong tea or peach black tea, are often complemented by natural flavors like ginger, lemon, mint, or berries.
 However, the naturally sweet essence of a fruity peach herbal tea makes it delicious to drink on its own, like this Venetian Rose Peach Bellini by Tea Fiori.
-Or, If you want an extra boost of caffeine and antioxidants with your peach tea, a Ginger Peach Energy Tea does just the trick!
+Or, If you want an extra boost of caffeine and antioxidants with your peach tea, this Peach & Passion Fruit Black Tea does just the trick!

 Try more fruity peach teas with your own Sips by Box.